 Our delivery of marketing and media services depends on the continuing operation of our technology infrastructure and systems.
 Any damage to or failure of our systems could result in interruptions in our ability to deliver offerings quickly and accurately or process visitors' responses emanating from our various web presences.
 Interruptions in our service could reduce our revenue and profits, and our reputation could be damaged if users or clients perceive our systems to be unreliable.
-Our systems and operations are vulnerable to damage or interruption from earthquakes, terrorist attacks, floods, fires, power loss, break-ins, hardware or software failures, telecommunications failures, cyber-attacks, computer viruses or other attempts to harm our systems, and similar events.
-If we or third-party data centers that we utilize were to experience a major power outage, we would have to rely on back-up generators.
+Our systems and operations are vulnerable to damage or interruption from earthquakes, floods, fires, or other natural disasters, power loss, terrorist attacks, break-ins, hardware or software failures, telecommunications failures, cyber-attacks, computer viruses or other rely on their back-up generators.
 These back-up generators may not operate properly through a major power outage and their fuel supply could also be inadequate during a major power outage or disruptive event.
 Furthermore, we do not currently have backup generators at our Foster City, California headquarters.
 Information systems such as ours may be disrupted by even brief power outages, or by the fluctuations in power resulting from switches to and from back-up generators.
 This could give rise to obligations to certain of our clients which could have an adverse effect on our results of operations for the period of time in which any disruption of utility services to us occurs.

-Our primary data center is at a third-party co-location center in San Francisco, California.
-All of the critical components of the system are redundant and we have a backup data center in Las Vegas, Nevada.
-We have implemented these backup systems and redundancies to minimize the risk associated with earthquakes, fire, power loss, telecommunications failure, and other events beyond our control; however, these backup systems may fail or may not be adequate to prevent losses.
+We use two third-party colocation data centers; one in San Francisco, California and the other in Las Vegas, Nevada.
+We have implemented this infrastructure to minimize the risk associated with earthquakes, fire, power loss, telecommunications failure, and other events beyond our control at any single location; however, these services may fail or may not be adequate to prevent losses.